Yuteoctober/wins95Portfolio/README.md

   - Added 3D Object in Project folder.
 10/07/2025
   - Added AI Chat Bot to MSN app.
 18/07/2025
-  - Chat Bot is able to be switched on/off.
+  - Chat Bot is able to be switched on/off
+  - Added Weekly Fortune Teller in Project folder.
+21/07/2025

 Library used: